Darokahn/blocks-language/language.md

 this can be used to initialize arrays:

 	array: {
+ 		i: 0;
-		for {0,}(int i)[i < 9]{
+		for [i < 9]{
-			dump {i};
+			dump i,
+   			i: it+1;
 		}[true];
 	};

+additionally, you can use the syntax `dump name: value` to dump a value with any name into the parent scope. a named dump will overwrite any variables with the same name in the parent scope.

+a `dump;` on its own will dump the entire local scope into the parent scope.
+It's probably a bad idea to do that in most cases, but hey, I'm not your boss.

+in languages that often use anonymous function callbacks for simple tasks such as javascript, `return`ing the right value from the right scope can be tricky.
+For example:

+	// javascript code
+ 	function hasB(list) {
+  		list.forEach(function(item) {
+   			if (item === "b") {
+     				return true;
+			}
+		})
+	}

+In this example, returning true will only return out of the forEach callback; the main hasB function won't return.
+There are plenty of simple alternatives, but it can be frustrating to start with a `.forEach()` and then realize you have to replace it with another type of for loop or use a flag variable because you want to return something.

+Additionally, since conditionals have their own scope from which to return in `blocks`, returning can be a little obtuse:

+ 	{
+		length: $(ptr string){
+  			i: 0;
+	 		{
+				lengthFound: list@i == '\0'; // keep in mind, a code block that fails its first pre-check evaluates to false dump lengthFound;
+				dump i: it + 1;
+			}[!lengthFound]

+   			return i - 1;
+		}
+  	}

+luckily, `blocks` has a solution to these problems.
+If a function has defined a deferred return, you can use a special syntax to execute that return in that scope with a specific value:

+	{
+ 		length: $(ptr string){
+   			l: 0;
+	  		dreturn l;
+	 		{
+				[string@l == '\0']{return l: l}
+			}[true]
+		}
+	}

+if a `return` has the syntax `return name: value`, it will search starting in its local scope and moving up until it finds a dreturn that expects the same name.
+Then, that scope and all its child scopes will be destroyed and the parent block will return the proper value.

-the 'this' keyword is a pointer to the currrent scope.
+the 'this' keyword is a pointer to the current scope.
+It can be used to search for a variable, but raise an error if it doesn't exist locally rather than checking upper scopes.
 This means it cannot be used quite like in other languages like javascript:

-	object: {
+	object: *{
 		x: 1;
 		method: ${
-			this.x + 1 // incorrect usage of 'this', the scope of the dynamic code block will be searched for 'x' and will cause an error.
+			this.x + 1 // incorrect usage of 'this'; the scope of the dynamic code block will be searched for 'x' and will cause an error.
 			};
 	};

 in other languages, 'this' refers to the object a method is being called on so that the method can be used to modify and access object variables.
 In blocks, 'this' is a reference to the start of the current scope.
 It has to be used in a special way:

-	object: {
+	object: *{
 		x: 1;
 		method: ${
 			?{this}.x + 1 // perfect!
-In this case, since 'this' is used in a pseudostatic block, it is baked into the method as a pointer to 'object'.
+In this case, since 'this' is used in a pseudostatic block, it is captured as a pointer to 'object'.
 		};
 	};